top of page

 Today their future is in jeopardy.

-For such a small minority, the Christian population has a huge impact.
+Though small in number, the Christian population has a huge impact.

 • They make up just 1.6% of the population of Gaza, East Jerusalem and the West Bank combined (about 50k people).